-Ok, we know it might seem a bit early to be getting excited about Love Island, but not to be dramatic or anything, last year it was the highlight of our summer.
+Not to be dramatic or anything, but Love Island 2018 was the highlight of our summer.
 The TV show has been confirmed for a fifth series which starts super soon, and we’re more than excited about it.
-So in the interest of being well informed, we’ve done some research into this year’s series.
+So in the interest of being well informed, we’ve done some research into this year’s series, including all the rumoured contestants.
 Don’t be muggy, this is everything you need to know about Love Island 2019.

 What is Love Island?